 - ESD, at its sole discretion after the above evaluated materials have been scored, may request Bidders to submit written responses to additional questions requested by the evaluation team.
 Bidders will be required to answer the additional questions about their proposed systems as stated in their RFP proposal.
-Questions will be emailed directly to the individual identified in Appendix A - Each evaluator will independently grade and score the Bidder's material based on their own independent judgment.
+Questions will be emailed directly to the individual identified in Appendix B Bidders Profile - During the evaluation period, ESD may bring in one or more subject matter experts to help evaluators understand Proposals.
+These subject matter experts will not score Proposals. - Each evaluator will independently grade and score the Bidder's material based on their own independent judgment.
 Evaluators will only evaluate the material contained in the respective Appendix and will not incorporate outside material into their determinations.
 Each evaluator has sole discretion over their final scores.
 Bidders should take every precaution to assure that all answers are clear, complete, and directly responsive to each specific requirement. - ESD will employ a uniform scoring system to be used by all evaluators on a scale of zero (low) to ten (high).
-Each prompt in Appendix B, C and D will be scored for merit.
+Each prompt in Appendix C, D and E will be scored for merit.
 Each evaluator's score will then be added together and weighted to determine the total applied score.
 The Apparent Successful Bidders will be the Bidders with the highest total applied score. - After all initial scores are completed, the evaluators may caucus together to discuss the entire evaluation process, but this step is for clarification purposes and is not to align evaluation scores.
 Each evaluator has sole discretion over their final scores.
 Any change in evaluator scores after this caucus is based solely on the independent judgment of the evaluator, based on clarifying information that evaluator received.